JjGesulgon/portfolio/README.md

 * [Setup](#setup)

 ## General info
-This is a custom-made CMS of jjgesulgon.dev
+This is a custom-made website with CMS capabilities.
+This project can handle 2 domains.
+One for the Main Website, the other is for its CMS.

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* Laravel 6
-* Ipsum version: 2.33
+* Vue.js
-* Ament library version: 999

 ## Setup
 To run this project, follow the steps below: